-Reduced exposure to GHG emissions and therefore less sensitivity to changes in cost of carbon
+Other, please specify (Reduced exposure to GHG emissions and therefore less sensitivity to changes in cost of carbon)

 ENERGY FROM WASTE.
 Ferrovial Servicios division is a leading company in technologies on management and production of energy from waste.
 Biogas recovered at landfills is used at co-generation plants to produce electricity.
 The recovery process not only avoids discharging GHGs into the atmosphere (methane) but also generates energy from renewable sources.
 Fossil fuel dependency is thus reduced, with the avoidance of methane emissions, which have a bigger effect on global warming than CO2.
 So, in case fuel or energy taxes or regulations were increased Ferrovial Services offers to the owner of the landfills (cities and others) the possibility to reduce methane emissions and produce electricity from renewable sources.
 A reduction of the methane emissions means to decrease costs related to future emissions taxes and compliance with reduction emissions target.
-On the other hand, there is an opportunity for self-sufficiency on energy consumption, by using this source of electricity from renewable sources at own treatment and industrial plants, as a way to reduce the use of fossil fuel and operating expenses .
-In 2017, Ferrovial Servicios and Amey generated 604,089 GJ from biogas recovered at landfills.
+On the other hand, there is an opportunity for self-sufficiency on energy consumption, by using this source of electricity from renewable sources at own treatment and industrial plants, as a way to reduce the use of fossil fuel and operating expenses.
+In 2019, Ferrovial Servicios and Amey generated 283620 GJ from biogas recovered at landfills.
 The electricity generated is used for own consumption or sold to third parties.
-In 2017, there was a 22.64 % increased in energy production and consumption of energy from renewable sources compared to 2009.
-The consumption of this energy avoids 49,262 TnCO2eq.
+The consumption of this energy avoids 21419 TnCO2en.